 Often growing in drier climates, it is renowned for its smooth bark that annually flakes and peels off.
-Your dry, flaky skin can probably relate to the flakiness of the manzanita’s bark, while your pimple-free skin can relate to its smoothness (the upside of dry skin to be thankful for!)
-And similarly to the bark, the flaking occurs as a reaction to ward off harmful bacteria (amongst other reasons!).
-Nourish dry skin with mineral rich oils and butters.
+Your skin tends to be dry, and can perhaps relate to the flakiness of the manzanita’s bark, while your likely blemish-free skin can relate to its smoothness (the common upside of dry skin to be thankful for!)
+And similarly to the bark, the flaking, a sign of dryness, occurs as a reaction to ward off harmful bacteria (amongst other reasons!).
+Nourish dry skin with mineral rich oils and butters to enhance your skin’s barrier function.
+This function is our body’s first line of immune defense - making it extra important to stay hydrated.
 Check out our Baume Réparateur for deep moisture and nutrition, or our Arborescent Serum for an indulgent saturation.

 Wisdom from the Bald Cypress Trees (Taxodium distichum)